 (VERSION FRANÇAISE SUIT)

-MARKHAM, Ont. — Loic Courville-Fortin of Repentigny, Que., was involved in all five medals won by McGill University, including a gold in the 200-metre backstroke, as the U SPORTS national swimming championships wrapped up on Saturday at the Markham Pan Am Centre.
+MARKHAM, Ont. — Loic Courville-Fortin of Repentigny, Que., broke a plethora of records and was involved in all five medals won by McGill University, including one gold, a silver and thee bronzes, as the U SPORTS national swimming championships wrapped up on Saturday at the Markham Pan Am Centre.

 LINK TO WOMEN'S RECAP

-The three-day championship featured a remarkable number of record performances.
-McGill men accounted for eight team records and five RSEQ marks, while the meet overall produced 22 U SPORTS championship records — 15 in the men's events and seven in the women's races.
+The three-day meet featured a remarkable number of short-course record performances.
+McGill men accounted for eight team records and five RSEQ marks, while the meet overall produced 22 U SPORTS championship records — 15 in the men's division and seven in the women's side.

-Courville-Fortin, a 21-year-old biochemistry sophomore, captured gold in the 200 backstroke in 1:53.41, establishing a McGill record.
-The Repentigny native added bronze in the 100 backstroke in 51.63.
+Courville-Fortin, a 21-year-old biochemistry sophomore, won the 200-metre backstroke in 1:53.41, erasing his own school and RSEQ standards of 1:54.47.
+It was the team's 32nd gold medal performance at nationals since the men's first championship meet in 1972.
+The Repentigny native added bronze in the 100 back, in 51.63 seconds, to rewrite his school and RSEQ records (52.77).
 He was also part of McGill's three relay medal performances.

-The Redbirds took silver in the 4×200-metre freestyle relay as Saint-Hubert, Que., swimmer Hocine Feddag, Montreal's Artiom Volodin, Courville-Fortin and Gatineau, Que., native Yegor Semenyuk combined for 7:09.81.
-The performance broke the McGill, RSEQ and Quebec senior provincial records.
+The Redbirds struck silver in the 4×200-metre freestyle relay as Hocine Feddag of St. Hubert, Que., swam leadoff, followed by Montrealer Artiom Volodin, Courville-Fortin and Yegor Semenyuk of Gatineau, Que., combined for 7:09.81.
+The performance destroyed the McGill and RSEQ record (7:14.45), as well as the senior provincial record (7:15.50), since all four were Quebecers.

-McGill also added bronze in the 4×100 freestyle relay with Courville-Fortin, Feddag, Paris native Augustin Boussion and River He of Richmond, B.C., finishing in 3:15.05.
+McGill also added bronze in the 4×100 freestyle relay with Courville-Fortin, Feddag, Augustin Boussion of Paris, France, and River He of Richmond, B.C., finishing in 3:15.05.

 Head coach Peter Carpenter said the team's performances went well beyond the medal count.

-"It will be hard to keep this straight, but I will try," Carpenter said after the opening day of racing.
-"Despite only winning the one bronze medal in the last race of the day I can confidently say that today was the best day of results I have ever had just based on personal bests and team records."
+"It will be hard to keep this straight, but I will try," Carpenter said.
+"Despite our teams finishing third and fourth, I can confidently say that this was the best weekend of results we have ever had during my time at McGill, just based on personal bests and team records."

 The Redbirds are expected to graduate six seniors this spring, including Charles-Antoine Boucher, Riccardo Camuso, Alejandro Giggey, Tristan Govier, Erik Linseisen and Romain Vanmoen.